api2cart/go-sdk/docs/ReturnAPI.md

 	start := int32(0) // int32 | This parameter sets the number from which you want to get entities (optional) (default to 0) count := int32(20) // int32 | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 (optional) (default to 10) pageCursor := "pageCursor_example" // string | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) (optional) params := "id,order_products" // string | Set this parameter in order to choose which entity fields you want to retrieve (optional) (default to "id,order_products") exclude := "id,order_id" // string | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all (optional) responseFields := "{return_code,return_message,pagination,result}" // string | Set this parameter in order to choose which entity fields you want to retrieve (optional) orderId := "25" // string | Defines the order id (optional) orderIds := "24,25" // string | Retrieves return requests specified by order ids (optional) customerId := "5" // string | Retrieves return requests specified by customer id (optional)
+Max allowed count=250 (optional) (default to 10) pageCursor := "pageCursor_example" // string | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) (optional) orderId := "25" // string | Defines the order id (optional) orderIds := "24,25" // string | Retrieves return requests specified by order ids (optional) customerId := "5" // string | Retrieves return requests specified by customer id (optional)